aerojs/aero/README.md

 Adding a `.styl` file to the page will load the style sheet on this page only.

 Adding a `.json` file will add all its data to your `.jade` template automatically.

-## Play around

-Try to change the `helloworld.jade` inside your `pages/helloworld` directory.
-Aero notices the changes, recompiles the page and forces your browser to reload it automatically.

 ## Documentation